-To the nearest what?
-Hopefully, an eyewash station!
-Emergency eyewash stations are mandated by OSHA.
-Its regulation states: “Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use.¹
+The requirements for emergency eyewash stations mandated by OSHA state: Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use.¹